 - 10-20% improvement in employee retention

-These improvements directly impact business health and can drive as much as a 20% increase in revenues and profits.
+These improvements directly impact business health.
+And they can drive as much as a 20% increase in revenues and profits.

 But forget the hypothetical.
 Learn how using our framework to increase engagement can impact your company’s actual productivity, customer metrics, employee retention, and absenteeism with our Employee Experience Economic Impact Calculator.
 Then, let’s chat.